Board a public boat at Saphan Thaksin on Chao Praya River, the river of Kings, and get down at Tha Chang pier.

 Take the ferry back to Ta Thien pier.

-Take a tuk-tuk to the Grand Palace.
+4) Take a tuk-tuk and Visit the Grand Palace.

-4) Visit the Grand Palace and Royal Temple Wat Phra Kaew.
+The Grand Palace and Royal Temple Wat Phra Kaew.

-Within The Grand Palace compound, that covers an area of 218,000 square metres with a complex of buildings and Thai art, is the Royal Temple Wat Phra Kaew that houses the Emerald Buddha, the most revered Buddha image in Thailand.
+Built in 1782 by King Rama I close to the Chao Praya River after the capital was moved from Thonburi to Bangkok as a residence and offices for the Royal Family.Within The Grand Palace compound, that covers an area of 218,000 square metres with a complex of buildings and Thai art, is the Royal Temple Wat Phra Kaew that houses the Emerald Buddha, the most revered Buddha image in Thailand.

 In the cloister of Wat Phra Kaew, walls are painted with murals depicting the story of Thai classic literature Ramakien (derived from the Indian epic Ramayana) that has had a great influence on Thai art, dance, drama, sculpture and literature.